Shiann Darkangelo

-Shiann Darkangelo (born November 28, 1993) is an American ice hockey player who currently plays with the Toronto Six of the Premier Hockey Federation (PHF).
+Shiann Darkangelo (born November 28, 1993) is an American professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
 She has played at the international level with Team USA and won gold at the 2016 IIHF Women's World Championship with the team.
 At the NCAA Division I level, she accumulated 42 points with the Syracuse Orange women's ice hockey program during the 2011–12 and 2012–13 seasons and registered 60 points with the Quinnipiac Bobcats women's ice hockey program during the 2013–14 and 2014–15 seasons.
+She was team captain of the Toronto Six roster that won the 2023 Isobel Cup championship.

 Playing career

 Premier Hockey Federation

 Darkangelo played the 2015 season with the Connecticut Whale in the Premier Hockey Federation (PHF) and was selected to participate in the 1st NWHL All-Star Game.
 On July 31, Darkangelo signed a one-year contract for $21,000 with the Buffalo Beauts.
 She was selected to participate in the 2nd NWHL All-Star Game in 2017.

 In April 2020, after one year spent playing with the GTA West chapter of the PWHPA, she was announced as one of the first five players signed the Toronto Six, the first NWHL team in Canada.
 The initial group comprised two defensemen, one goaltender, and two forwards, Darkangelo and Taylor Woods.